-I can relate.
-I’ve had a number of soul-deadening cubicle jobs, partly because they were relatively undemanding of direct social contact.
+I can relate to that; I’ve had a number of soul-deadening cubicle jobs, which I chose partly because they were relatively undemanding of direct social contact.

 “I’d walk in feeling fine and walk out exhausted, anxious or with a new ache or pain.
 I told my mother who was a physician and she said, Oh, dear, you just don’t have a thick enough skin.

 “So I thought there was something wrong with me.
 Only as an adult did I realize that I’m an empath and I was absorbing the energy of crowds.”

 She talks about how to deal with this in her book – and in our interview: Judith Orloff, MD on Emotional Freedom.

 We can enjoy and benefit from being sensitive, but we also need to respect how we grew up with the trait, and take care of our energy and emotions.

 Author and coach Cheryl Richardson notes, “Sensitivity allows us to be touched by beauty, signs of grace, or intimate moments with others.”

 She adds, it can also be “an internal warning signal when we’re in situations hazardous to our emotional, physical, or spiritual health.”